0xMarsRover/kg_gnn_gan/README.md

+# Classifier Branch
+This branch is to develop different ML models for final classification, such as SVM
 # Combining Text and Image Knowledge with GANs for Zero-Shot ActionRecognition in videos
 This work aims to produce enriched semantic embedding by including the knowledgesources from text and image for action classes.